-Credit Cards: If you have good enough credit history, then you can often get a credit card deal which allows you to transfer the balance of existing multiple cards onto one card, meaning you pay off only one credit card debt.
-This can be a good choice if the new credit card has a lower interest rate, and the balance you are transferring is within the credit limit of the new card.
+Credit Cards: If you have good enough credit history, then you can often get a credit card deal which allows you to transfer the balance of existing multiple cards onto one card, meaning you make only one payment each month.
+This makes it easier to keep a track of your spending and the size of your debt.

 Consolidation Loan: If you have numerous sources of debt, all with differing repayment dates, rates, and amounts, then an unsecured consolidation loan could be another good option for you.
-It reduces your monthly payments down to one easy to manage amount, one single interest rate, and it simplifies the whole situation.
+It reduces your monthly payments down to one easy to manage amount with one single interest rate.
 By only having one loan to take care of your mind will be cleared from the stress of having to keep track of different debts in different places.

 Once you see it all down in black and white you can have a clearer idea of what needs to go and how much extra money you can ‘find’ a month to go towards paying off that debt.
 In the long run, this will benefit you.
 Learning to live within your means will remove so much stress from your daily life.

-Having a target to work towards makes the whole thing seem less like a never ending void of misery.
-If you know that in 12, 18, or 20 months you will be clear of your debt and can begin working towards making positive savings again, it’s much easier to stay on target with your repayments.
+Having a target to work towards makes the process of paying off your debt less mentally strenuous.
+If you know that in 12, 18, or 20 months you will be clear of your debt and can begin working towards making positive savings again it’s much easier to stay on target with your repayments.

 Unless you’ve been in debt yourself it’s hard to understand that it’s not just a money issue.
 Debt reaches into every part of your life and can really damage your happiness, your productivity, and your general mental health.
-By giving your self an end goal you’re really making the whole process easier on yourself and building in some positivity.
+By giving yourself an end goal you’re providing yourself a valuable light at the end of the tunnel.